youyanggu/covid19-forecast-hub-evaluation/README.md

 We have published our [Model Power Rankings](/summary/power_rankings.csv) that combines model performances for 1-6 week ahead US and state-by-state forecasts, based on its rankings on each of the 12 *N week ahead* summary files.

 The source code to compute the power rankings is available [here](/power_rankings.py).

-### Global Evaluation

-In addition to US forecast evaluations, we also include evaluations of country-by-country forecasts by [covid19-projections.com](https://covid19-projections.com) and [IHME](https://covid19.healthdata.org/).
-Because global forecasts are not standardized, each team's forecasts must be downloaded and processed separately.
-We compare the models with the baseline model (explained above).
-You can view the results in the [`global`](/global) directory.

-### Case Evaluation

-Starting in July, the COVID-19 Forecast Hub began accepting incident case forecasts.
-You can find our evaluation of these forecasts for the subset of teams that contributed cases forecasts in the [`cases`](/cases) directory.
-Cases forecasts are available for US nationwide, state-by-state, and county-by-county.

 ## Questions?
 Bugs?
 Feature Request?